 Postdoctoral Fellow, Smithsonian Environmental Research Center

 I am a community ecologist studying the impact of the environment on species interactions in nature.
 I'm especially interested in the ecology and evolution of disease and the role of habitat-forming species in ecosystems.
-As a postdoctoral fellow with Dr. Matthew Ogburn at the Smithsonian Environmental Research Center, my research focuses on restoration, habitat and disease in Chesapeake Bay oysters.
+As a postdoctoral fellow with Dr. Matthew Ogburn at the Smithsonian Environmental Research Center, my research focuses on the ecology of the eastern oyster, Crassostrea virginica, in the Chesapeake Bay.
+I study the reef habitat they form, the impact of restoration and management, and species interactions including host-parasite interactions that lead to disease.
 My PhD research at Cornell University focused on co-infection and environmental determinants of disease in corals on reefs in Puerto Rico.
 Understanding and conserving foundation species is a uniting theme of my work.

 For updates about my work, follow me on twitter: @amtracy8